 My CBD Oil Recommendations

 There are so many companies that offer great CBD Oils.
 There are also many companies that offer sub-par oils.
 I’ve been trying several brands and I’ll give you a few recommendations based on my personal experience.

 CBD for Beginners

 If you’re starting out for the first time and you’re not sure what to get here are a few options I recommend:

-Full spectrum CBD Oil Tincture from Joy Organics – this is also a great and inexpensive option if you’re starting out with finding your sweet spot dosage.
+Full spectrum CBD Oil Tincture from Joy Organics – this is also a great and inexpensive option if you’re starting out with finding your sweet spot.
 They offer multiple strengths ranging from 250mg to 1500mg.
 Their CBD Oil contains no THC.

 CBD for Experienced Users

-If you’re a seasoned CBD oil user and looking for a different product to try, then here are a few recommended brands I trust:
+If you’re a seasoned CBD oil user and looking for a different product to try, then here is an awesome brand I use and highly recommend: